Liberated Fantasies

-Liberated Fantasies is the seventh studio album by American keyboardist George Duke.
+Liberated Fantasies is the eighth studio album by American keyboardist George Duke.
 It was recorded and mixed by Kerry McNabb at Paramount Recording Studios in Hollywood, California in 1976 and released through MPS Records, making it Duke's seventh and final album for the label.
 The album features contributions from Alphonso Johnson and Leon "Ndugu" Chancler with guest appearances from several musicians, including vocalist Napoleon Murphy Brock, guitarist Daryl Stuermer, percussionists Airto Moreira and Emil Richards.

 Reaching a peak position of number 190 on the US Billboard 200, the album remained on the chart for a total of two weeks.